anatoliyz/Dictionary/readme.md

 http://127.0.0.1/index.html

-WARNING: The app perform an ajax request during initialization and therefore will not word if opened simply from local hard disk.
+WARNING: The app performs an ajax request during initialization and therefore will not word if opened simply from local hard disk.
 Usage of a local web server is imminent.

 ## Project structure